isomerpages/moe-ast-moehc/_school-histories/Schools/Macpherson Secondary School.md

 In the same year, the school was also accorded its Learning for Life Programme, ‘CARE3’ (Confidence and Resilience through aesthetics learning Experience, Engagement and Exposure), which comprised activities aimed at developing students’ attitude in learning for life and to widen their aesthetic exposure and appreciation.

-In 2017, MacPherson Secondary merged with Broadrick Secondary School, taking on the latter’s name.
-The merged school now operates at the site of Broadrick Secondary School in Dakota Crescent.
+In 2017, MacPherson&nbsp;Secondary merged with Broadrick&nbsp;Secondary School, taking on the latter’s name.
+The merged school now operates at the site of Broadrick&nbsp;Secondary School in Dakota Crescent.

 Principals:<br>
 \- Mr Koh Beng Thiam (1967–1970)<br>